senekor/rust-workshop/final_project/src/http/additional_features.md

 Requirements:
 - Paekli can be sent to a specific recipient
-- Receivers of a paekli can identify themselves and only receive paekli intended for them.
+- Recipients of a paekli can identify themselves and only receive paekli intended for them.

 ## Express delivery